justinhj/justinhj.github.io/_posts/2019-06-09-monoids-for-production.md

-pl---
+---
 layout: post
-title:  "Putting Monoids together"
+title:  Monoids for Production"
-date:   2019-05-27 00:00:00 -0000
+date:   2019-06-09 00:00:00 -0000
 tags:
 - scala
 - functional programming
+- monoids
-- monoid
+- pure functional programming
 ---

-This post is aimed at Scala or Java programmers who may be interested in pure functional programming and learning how to use Cats and Scalaz.
-The source code referred to can be found here:
+This post introduces Monoids, first as an abstraction and then as used in some production code to simplify a real programming task.
+We'll also see how to use Monoid implementations in both the Scalaz and Cats libraries and how to easily write tests that ensure your own instances of Monoids are 'lawful'.

+_Example source code_
 - [https://github.com/justinhj/monoid-demo](https://github.com/justinhj/monoid-demo)

 ## Purely Algebraic Structures, yikes?